Drezlan/Jade-Regent/Transcripts/10 8 22 trolls.md

 You're a negative 30 hit points like a little bit.
 Like he was still alive.
 Yeah.
 Why didn't he get the debt condition?
 Now, just salt.
 So here we go.
 So this gentleman only getting his or a standard is taking a move action.

-01:37:35

-Oh,

-01:37:41

-That's not good.

-01:37:47

-No way.

-01:37:54

-Where is the one last unfortunate?
-Dude.
-Like, he just went down a slide.
-There's a trapdoor in here and he just dove down it.
-Oh, did he?
-Oh, that's okay.
-So, I'm just going to use a full round action and light stuff.
-So, we're out of this leads to

-01:38:27

-Now, you don't look friend.

-01:38:37

-Charles Trolls.
-Shout So Trolls.
-That.
-Okay, now that means scroll down to the dungeons levels.
-Like you do a description of this room.
-Who this is the four.

-01:39:00

-Just oh, shit.
-No. Okay.
-You five.
-The coal seller.
-This room is oppressively hot compared to the rest of the sellers, not that, you know, that yet a culverness rotors in the far wall, giving the room stacked against the east wall and iron door opens in this feeling above the cold pit.

-01:39:24

-Three crude beds made of poorly cured bare, skins and wolf.
-Pelts have been thrown on the floor before the fire.
-Hog's head, rests between them next to the bloody bones of someone unfortunate creature.
-And yes, the two trolls look up from the board that it looks like they were eating.

-01:39:45

-Now, I just likes kicks.
-This one ninja in the back back lightly, just kind of like, that's your problem friend and then that's just

-01:40:00

 Oop, boom.
 Zeo, it's not hard to hear.
 It's not hard to hear the trolls echoing up from beneath the ground, the ground.
 I'm making.
 Now, let's check on trolls.
 You can which one I forgotten what it is.
 Let me back over to the Trolls.
 They are humanoids giant.
 So local.